-I teach on a variety of modules in Biological Sciences at the University of Worcester, including the following degree courses BSc Biology, BSc Biochemistry, BSc Animal Biology, BSc Plant Science, BSc Forensic and Applied Biology and BSc Human Biology.
+I teach on a variety of modules in Biological Sciences at the University of Worcester, including the following degree courses BSc Biology, BSc Biochemistry, BSc Animal Biology, BSc Biomedical Science, BSc Forensic and Applied Biology and BSc Human Biology.

 I am the lead for the following undergraduate modules:

 BIOS3109 Genomics and Bioinformatics

 BIOS1212 Introduction to Biological Chemistry and Genetics

 In addition to my undergraduate teaching interests I have been engaged in several learning and teaching projects.
 These include:

 - A project with Gill Reynolds (a former University of Worcester MRes student and current PhD student at Montana State University) on engaging A level students with Bioinformatics where Gill has produced an ebook with guidance on constructing phylogenetic trees using DNA sequence data to enhance teaching of evolution. ·

 - Several Theatre in Education (TiE) projects (with Dr Susanne Prankel, Dr Jane George and Alison Reeves) aimed at enhancing participation in Science at University level by producing a science-themed play toured to schools and colleges.